jordan-nowak/Results-Of-Handover-Experiments-With-The-Pepper-Robot/README.md

 So, in a first step we perform 12 transfers which will allow us to find the zone preferred by the person.
 Then in a second step we make 4 transfers (with this chosen zone) by making the Pepper robot navigate to the edge of the bed, where the person is.
 This is possible thanks to the geolocation from the [ArUco](https://www.uco.es/investiga/grupos/ava/node/26) marker.

+The first 7 volunteers are residents of the nursing home.
+The following people are younger people from outside the nursing home who have agreed to participate in the experiment.

 ### Transfer satisfaction
 #### Answers
 | Personne no. | Age | Size | weight | tf*.1 | tf.2 | tf.3 | tf.4 | tf.5 | tf.6 | tf.7 | tf.8 | tf.9 | tf.10 | tf.11 | tf.12 |